SS Ashkhabad: Loss

 At 10:00 am the next day, crew from HMT Hertfordshire, a British trawler, boarded Ashkhabad and took valuable navigational equipment and clothing.
-The Russians returned to their ship at 3:00PM and discovered it had been looted.
-The next day the Russians returned to their ship in time to catch Hertfordshire's crew removing more loose items from the ship.
+The Soviets returned to their ship at 3:00PM and discovered it had been looted.
+The next day the Soviets returned to their ship in time to catch Hertfordshire's crew removing more loose items from the ship.
 Once they were told the ship was not abandoned and salvage tugs were on the way, the British returned the items they had taken.

 Ashkhabad's condition appeared to be stable and she could have been salvaged and refloated.
 However, on 3 May 1942 the commander of the destroyer USS Semmes came across Ashkhabad and determined she was abandoned and a navigational hazard.
 Semmes fired three rounds into the ship, which caused the midship superstructure to catch fire.
 HMS St. Zeno saw the fire and also fired a shot at the tanker, under the authorization of the commanding officer of Hertfordshire, who commanded all British trawlers at Morehead City.
 His explanation was that he considered Ashkhabad a menace to a large convoy expected in the area, so he authorized the firing to sink Ashkhabad to extinguish the fire.
 By the time the Navy salvage tug, Relief, got to Ashkhabad, she was a total loss.